BBBase-EHeresy/PPPub/docs/forces_of_good/_lotr.md

 your force also contains Aragorn, King
 Elessar.*]

-[*Having pledged his service to Denethor in payment for Boromir's saving of his life, Pippin joins the ranks °J the Citadel Guard.
-During the battle for Minas nith, it becomes apparent that little remains of & impetuous Hobbit who set out. from The Shire, an\^' \^\^^Jl^" h^as^ proven himself to be a valuable „ ^Ji,b\ earne(^l ihe respect of all of those*]
+[*Having pledged his service to Denethor in payment for Boromir's saving of his life, Pippin joins the ranks Â°J the Citadel Guard.
+During the battle for Minas nith, it becomes apparent that little remains of & impetuous Hobbit who set out. from The Shire, an\^' \^\^^Jl^" h^as^ proven himself to be a valuable â€ž ^Ji,b\ earne(^l ihe respect of all of those*]

 [*Minas Titith.*]